astoeckel/avr32dd20_meson_toolchain_and_pcb/README.md

 This repository contains code from various thrid-parties:

 * `avrdude.conf`
-  This file has been adapted from the `jtag2updi` project (see https://github.com/ElTangas/jtag2updi); the file was extended to include the `avr32dd20`.
+  This file has been adapted from the `jtag2updi` project (see https://github.com/ElTangas/jtag2updi); the file was extended to include the `avr32dd20` part.
 * `part_definition`
   These files have been copied from the Microchip AVR-Dx Series Device Support pack.
 See https://packs.download.microchip.com/ for more information.
 * `avr-unknown-gcc.txt`